rahulakrishna/rahulakrishna.github.io/_posts/2023-11-15-the-brain-david-eagleman.markdown

 layout: post
 title: "Book Notes: The Brain: The Story of You (by David Eagleman)"
 date: 2023-11-15 20:00:44 +0530
-categories: notes, book-notes
+categories: notes
 ---

 # 🎬 Action Items

 ---

-1. Consciousness.
-It's a good thing that most of the things we do day-to-day are unconscious actions.
-However, we can cater to a different us in the future and make it impossibly obvious for that person.
-The idea aligns well with other productivity books like Atomic Habits and Allen Carr's Easy Way to Stop Smoking
+1. The concept of consciousness: The majority of our daily activities are conducted unconsciously, which is beneficial.
+However, we can strategically plan for our future selves and make our intentions exceedingly clear.
+This concept aligns with productivity literature such as Atomic Habits and Allen Carr's Easy Way to Stop Smoking.

 # 🚀 The Book in 3 Sentences

 ---

-1. Explores the philosophical and biological aspects of the brain and the whole idea of consciousness
+1. The book delves into the philosophical and biological aspects of the brain, focusing on the concept of consciousness.
-2. Explores "reality" and how we can have different versions of reality
+2. It examines the notion of "reality" and the possibility of multiple realities.
-3. Explores how consciousness has very little effect on most day to day activities conducted by the brain
+3. It explores how consciousness has minimal influence on the majority of daily activities conducted by the brain.

 # 🎨 Impressions

 ---

-Very intriguing.
-Eagleman is a neuroscientist and has seen his fair share of the quirky brain-related issues in his time.
+The book is highly intriguing.
+Eagleman, a neuroscientist, brings his extensive experience with unique brain-related phenomena to the table.

 ## How I Discovered It

-A PhD student, who went on to finish her doctorate in the medical field, suggested this book to me while I discussed Why We Sleep with her
+This book was recommended to me by a PhD student who has since completed her doctorate in the medical field.
+The recommendation came during a discussion about the book Why We Sleep.

 ## Who Should Read It?

-Maybe you don't need this book if you're already a neuroscientist.
-But the overwhelmingly abundant reviews this book garnered from the scientific community claims that Eagleman simplifies complicated neuroscientific concepts for the layperson and if you're interested in that then you should read this book.
+While neuroscientists may already be familiar with the concepts presented, the book has received high praise from the scientific community for Eagleman's ability to simplify complex neuroscientific concepts for the general reader.
+If you have an interest in neuroscience, this book is recommended.

 # ☘️ How the Book Changed Me